 The Major Crimes and Priority Prosecutions Section, led by Assistant U.S. Attorney Karen B. Schommer, handles terrorism cases, cybercrime, child exploitation, human trafficking, immigration violations, identity theft, bank robberies, federal program fraud, and federal crime in Indian Country.

 The OCDETF and Violent Crime Section, led by Assistant U.S. Attorney Nathan P. Petterson, concentrates on Organized Crime Drug Enforcement Task Force cases as well as other drug, gang, and illegal gun cases, particularly those involving major criminal organizations or repeat federal offenders.

-The Special Prosecutions Unit, led by Assistant U.S. Attorney Steven L. Schleicher, will focus on long-term, time-intensive investigations and operations, and will span all three sections of the Criminal Division.
+The Special Prosecutions Unit focuses on long-term, time-intensive investigations and operations, and spans all three sections of the Criminal Division.

 The Civil Division, comprised of 11 Assistant U.S. Attorneys under the leadership of Ana H. Voss, serves to represent the United States in both affirmative and defensive civil actions in federal and State court.
 Affirmative litigation includes enforcing federal environmental, fair housing, and civil rights laws as well as suing corporations and individuals for civil fraud, including health care fraud, agricultural program fraud, and federal procurement fraud.

 Defensive litigation includes Federal Tort Claims Act cases, employment discrimination lawsuits, immigration litigation, constitutional torts filed against federal officials, and defending challenges regarding the constitutionality of federal statutes.